michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Behold, God is mine helper: the Lord is with them that uphold my soul.

-5. He shall reward evil unto mine enemies: cut them off in thy truth.mine…: Heb. those that observe me
+5. He shall reward evil unto mine enemies: cut them off in thy truth.

 6. I will freely sacrifice unto thee: I will praise thy name, O Lord; for it is good.